Bob-Zimmerman/CPFirewallScripts/README.md

 normal clusters and VSX clusters.
 NOTE: This does not support ElasticXL and does not work on clusters with more than two members.

+If you write your own script, it should write its output to /tmp/clusterDiff.output on the firewalls.

 ## configDiffEmail.sh
 A simple wrapper to email the cluster member differences through the mail relay defined in `MTA` to the email addresses in `mailRecipients`.